RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

       name: nginx
 ```

-:boom: Now, run the playbook to install NGINX on your server in the lbservers group, use the command
+:boom: Now, run the playbook to install NGINX on your server in the lbservers group with the command

 ```
 ansible-playbook -i hosts lb.yml